w-alves/portfolio/README.md

 ## Data Scientist

-Computer Science student at UFPE, passionate about Data Science and Machine Learning.
+Computer Science student at Federal University of Pernambuco, passionate about Data Science and Machine Learning.

 **Links:**